History of the Jews in the Southern United States: The Civil War

 Many Southern Jewish men fought for the Confederacy during the Civil War; Jewish women also donated and helped with the war effort.
 Many chose to fight because of the economic opportunities the war presented, as well as the war fever that took hold.
 In addition, many immigrants from Europe appreciated the freedom and tolerance they enjoyed in the United States, and wanted to show that they were contributing members of society.
-Others Jewish men chose not to fight, such as Alfred Mordecai, a North Carolinian who was the first Jewish graduate of West Point.
+Other Jewish men chose not to fight, such as Alfred Mordecai, a North Carolinian who was the first Jewish graduate of West Point.
 Mordecai refused to participate in the war because he did not want to fight against his family in the South.
 Historians have often portrayed Jewish participation in the Civil War as zealous, eager, loyal, and for the most part unanimous; however, recent scholarship has revealed that such enthusiasm and loyalty to the Confederate cause was not so widespread.
 Many Jews managed to avoid conscription by temporarily or permanently leaving the South while others only chose to enlist in limited positions where they could remain close to home.

-Jewish attitudes toward slavery were varied and complex.
-Some publications (such as The Secret Relationship Between Blacks and Jews, a book published in 1991 by the Nation of Islam) have attempted to establish that Jews were the main perpetrators of the African slave trade, but such publications are controversial and considered by many to be antisemitic.
-Other scholars refute those claims, arguing that "Jews were minimally involved in the trafficking and ownership of African-American slaves."

 In response to antisemitic statements made by prominent abolitionists such as William Lloyd Garrison and Edmund Quincy, American rabbis in both the North and South generally adopted an anti-abolitionist stance.
 Jayme A Sokolow writes that "with one exception all the Jewish abolitionists were Reform Jewish emigres."

 World wars

 As during the Civil War, many Southern Jewish men signed up to fight in both of the world wars.
 They also began sending some of their young women, who were being accepted into military service.
 Many rabbis became military chaplains, and Jewish communities as a whole contributed to the war effort.
 They also responded charitably by contributing to and organizing various fundraisers to help those who were affected by World War I in Europe.
-The Second World War, with Adolf Hitler's attack on the Jews in Europe, affected Jewish people worldwide, and the American South was no different.
+The Second World War, with Adolf Hitler's attack on the Jews in Europe, alarmed Jewish people worldwide, and the American South was no different.
 Jewish communities in Alabama worked alongside national organizations to resettle refugees fleeing Europe both during and after the war.